Sparse Nonnegative Tensor Factorization and Completion with Noisy Observations: Preliminaries

 \section{Preliminaries}

-Throughout this paper, $\mathbb{R}$ represents the space with real numbers. $\mathbb{R}_+^{n_1\times n_2\times n_3}$ denotes the tensor space that all elements of the tensors are nonnegative.
+Throughout this paper, $\mathbb{R}$ represents the space with real numbers. $\mathbb{R}_+^{n_1\times n_2\times n_3}$ denotes the third-order tensor space that all elements of tensors are nonnegative, where the order of a tensor is the number of dimensions, also known as ways or modes \cite{kolda2009tensor}.
 Scalars are represented by lowercase letters, e.g., $x$.
 Vectors and matrices are represented by lowercase boldface letters and uppercase boldface letters, respectively, e.g., $\mathbf{x}$ and $\mathbf{X}$.
 Tensors are denoted by capital Euler script letters, e.g., $\mathcal{X}$.
 The $(i,j,k)$th entry of a tensor $\mathcal{X}$ is denoted as $\mathcal{X}_{ijk}$.
-The $i$th frontal slice of a tensor $\mathcal{X}$ is a matrix denoted by $\mathbf{X}^{(i)}$, which is a matrix by fixing the third index and vary the first two indexes of $\mathcal{X}$.
+The $i$th frontal slice of a tensor $\mathcal{X}$ is a matrix denoted by $\mathbf{X}^{(i)}$, which is a matrix by fixing the third index and varying the first two indexes of $\mathcal{X}$.